jeanCarloMachado/htmlLimitations/tcc.md

 Reference 2 é uma ótimo trabalho para pegar ideias sobre como escrever as coisas.

 *When designing a game it is important to be conscious of the player's perspective, as well as the flexibility it allows the developer.*

+Reference 7 is  a good font from feature detection systems.

 HTML5: A blessing or a curse
 http://www.develop-online.net/tools-and-tech/html5-a-blessing-or-a-curse/0117393